Foundation Scientific Learning Models

 Figure 2: Illustration of in-context operator learning for a mean-field control problem.
 The blue/red/black dots represent the data points in the prompt.
 The ICON model is able to learn the underlying operator from three examples and solve the problem with one forward pass.

 Tracing the evolution of neural equation solvers, we see a three-act progression: Act 1 focused on approximating the solution function, e.g., Physics-Informed Neural Networks, while Act 2 shifted towards approximating the solution operator, e.g., Fourier Neural Operator, DeepONet.
-ICON can be viewed as an early attempt of Act 3, where the model acts like an intelligent learner that adapts to new physical systems and tasks.
+ICON can be viewed as an early attempt of Act 3, where the model acts like an intelligent agent that adapts to new physical systems and tasks.

 … and more